zlosynth/sirena/README.md

 # Sirena

-Audio signal processing primitives, instruments and Pure Data externals.
+Audio signal processing playground, primitives, instruments and Pure Data externals.

+The goal is to allow fast prototyping.
 The API is experimental and should not be expected to be stable.

 ## Development